 Speaking further on the mood in Nnewi over the Ofala festival and the anniversary of the town’s monarch, she said: “Today is particularly exciting because our Igwe is marking his 50th year on the throne.
 We are happy to be here to witness what is undoubtedly a historic moment.”

 The love for Igwe Orizu is palpable among his people and his family.
-Giving insight to the reasons behind the respect and honour accorded the Igwe, Princess Nwafor-Orizu, daughter of the country’s first Senate President, Dr Abesina Orizu said “Igwe Orizu is bliss personified.”
+Giving insight into the reasons behind the respect and honour accorded the Igwe, Princess Nwafor-Orizu, daughter of the country’s first Senate President, Dr Abesina Orizu said: “Igwe Orizu is bliss personified.”

 Speaking in a similar vein, former Deputy Governor of Anambra State, Dame Virgy Etiaba, who has known Igwe Orizu for 50 years, opined that the monarch has earned the admiration of his subjects.

 “Over the years, I have come to see Igwe Orizu as an individual that avoids acrimony,” she said.
 “Owing to his dislike of disharmony, his reign has been peaceful.
 Igwe Orizu is the kind of leader every kingdom would like to have.
 You must have heard that he is called Igwe n’eje uka.
 He loves the church and the most interesting thing about him is that he doesn’t discriminate against any church.”